 The purpose of kelp monitoring is to track the abundance and size of all Macrocystis pyrifera plants on permanent transects through time.
 Kelp sampling is performed by an observer swimming the length of the 40 m transect twice, once each on the onshore and offshore sides of the transect tape.
-The total sampling area is 80 m (Figure 6).
+The total sampling area is 80 m2 (Figure 6).
 As the observer swims, he/she holds a 1m-long bar perpendicular to the transect tape and records data for all M. pyrifera encountered in the 1m wide area on both sides of the transect tape.
+At least half of the holdfast must be within the swath in order to count it.
 Kelp data is recorded in four subsections for each transect, 0-20 m Inshore, 21-40 m Inshore, 0-20 m Offshore and 21-40 m Offshore.
 Each plant with any part of its holdfast located within 1 meter of the transect tape is counted.
 The number of fronds, measured 1 m above the holdfast, is recorded.
 Sub-adult plants that have a common holdfast are considered one entity.